 Encourage repeat trade and build brand loyalty through promotions and marketing too.

 Accept all payments

 You may find your customers are still caught in a bit of a limbo when it comes to food stalls, with some food markets being 100% cash and others being a mishmash of stalls accepting cards and some not.
-Being ahead of the curve is key to getting customers in this environment – sure, your neighbour might be offering something delicious, but if their hungry customer is cashless (like the majority of modern Brits) then they’ll sooner move onto you and your card-friendly payment system then look for a cash point.
+Being ahead of the curve is key to getting customers in this environment.
+Sure, your neighbour might be offering something delicious, but the majority of modern Brits don’t carry cash so if your competitor doesn’t offer card or mobile friendly payment, the customer will soon move onto you.

 Accept contactless payments on the go with Square Reader